-- Wake-On-Ring When enabled, the system will power-on to respond to calls coming from an external modem. - Wake-On-LAN When enabled, the LAN card in the system will allow the network to power-on a Soft Power Down (Soft-Off) PC.
+- Wake-On-Ring When enabled, the system will power-on to respond to calls coming from an external modem. - Wake-On-LAN When enabled, the system will allow the network to power-on a Soft Power Down (Soft-Off) PC.
 However, if your system is in the Suspend mode, you can wake up the system only through an IRQ or DMA interrupt.
-Your LAN card must support the remote wake up function.
-Refer to "Wake-On-LAN Connector" in chapter 2 for more information.